natevaughan/f2j/README.md

 Results in the following JSON POST request:
 ```
 {
-    "questionId":"12345",
+    "questionId": 12345,
+    "agree": false,
-    "freeResponseFeedback":"I have a few suggestions...",
+    "freeResponseFeedback": "I have a few suggestions...",
 }
 ```